Repentance, Forgiveness and the Kingdom of God

 God Shows Up

 Whether in the jail or in my home study, I deal weekly with issues that – believe me – exceed anything you might imagine.
-But the Lord meets us in amazing ways, and men and women find freedom in just one or two sessions from decades of emotional and spiritual bondage.
+But the Lord meets us in amazing ways, and folks find freedom in just one or two sessions from decades of emotional and spiritual bondage.

 God shows up!